Tuesday, March 18, 2014

 Aash-e Reshteh literally means aash with noodles.
 Traditionally Aashe-e Reshteh also known as Aashe-e Chaharharshanbeh Suri is served on the last Tuesday night before Nowruz - shabeh Chaharshanbeh Suri.
 The noodles in the aash are said to symbolize the many winding paths that life spreads before us.
 It is fitting then, to enjoy this heart warming aash right before the New Year, perhaps in the hopes of embarking on the right path for the coming year.
 This also reminds me of the Italian tradition of eating Lentil Soup for good luck in the New Year.

 The preparation of Aash-e Reshteh is quite simple.
 As with most Persian dishes that use an abundance of herbs, the most time consuming part is the washing and chopping of the fresh herbs.
 A food processor can be of great help here.
 And just like the preparation of Koo Koo Sabzi you don't need to get too caught up with taking every parsley leaf off the stem.
 I cut off the long stems (you can save the stems for stock) and then run my knife through the herbs (little stems and all) a couple of times and throw everything in the food processor.
 I like to use dry beans which I first soak for a few hours or overnight.
 But you can also use canned beans if that's what you have on hand.
 The combination I used here is chickpeas, red pearl beans (you can also use the slightly larger red kidney beans) and lentils.
 Persian noodles -reshteh - can be found at Persian grocery stores or online, but linguini noodles work just as well.
 And just like Kashki Bademjan, what really elevates this aash are the garnishes: kashk and carmelized onion, mint and garlic.
-If you can't find any kashk (or are still unsure of starting a relationship with this handsome new stranger), strained Greek-style yogurt or creme fraiche will work just fine too.
+If you can't find any kashk (or are still unsure of starting a relationship with this handsome new stranger), a sour European-style yogurt, or strained Greek-style yogurt or creme fraiche will work just fine too.
 But I really think you should give kashk a chance.

 Be it a special occasion, a cold winter's night, a new journey, or simply one of those days when you just need a big hug, and a big bowl of comforting goodness in a bowl - Aash-e Reshteh is sure to hit the spot.